William H. Murray: Speaker of the Oklahoma House

-As a speaker, Murray often opposed the progressive work of Kate Barnard, Commissioner of Charities and Corrections, supported anti-corporate legislation, and pushed for Jim Crow laws similar to those in southern states to limit the rights of African Americans.
+He supported anticorporate legislation, and pushed for Jim Crow laws similar to those in Southern states to limit the rights of African Americans.

-"We should adopt a provision prohibiting the mixed marriages of negroes with other races in this State, and provide for separate schools and give the Legislature power to separate them in waiting rooms and on passenger coaches, and all other institutions in the State … As a rule they are failures as lawyers, doctors and in other professions…I appreciate the old-time ex-slave, the old darky – and they are the salt of their race – who comes to me talking softly in that humble spirit which should characterize their actions and dealings with the white man".
+"We should adopt a provision prohibiting the mixed marriages of negroes with other races in this State, and provide for separate schools and give the Legislature power to separate them in waiting rooms and on passenger coaches, and all other institutions in the State ...
+As a rule they are failures as lawyers, doctors and in other professions...I appreciate the old-time ex-slave, the old darky – and they are the salt of their race – who comes to me talking softly in that humble spirit which should characterize their actions and dealings with the white man".